GeoffWilliams/omadapi/README.md

 Backup settings:

 settings -> maintenance -> backup -> click export, a file will be prepared and then it downloads.
-Even with just 2 access points this takes several minutes just for 2 access points.
-Mine seemed to stick on 1% but eventually worked

-Now you have a file on the server

 Shut down the pi, flash a new image on an additional SD card and then restore from backup when the new image boots.
 If there are problems just swap back to the old SD card.